samuelbickham/K8s-lab/README.md

 2. Build an Illumio Core PCE
 3. Connect the K8s cluster to Illumio Core (Click here for this guide)

 This guide walks through the first step, building a K8s cluster.
-Follow this guide by John Westerman to build your PCE.
-Follow this guide to connect your K8s cluster to the Illumio Core PCE.
+Follow <a href="https://github.com/johnwesterman/illumio_core/blob/cliffnotes_2022.08/README.md">this guide</a> by John Westerman to build your PCE.
+Follow <a href="#">this guide</a> to connect your K8s cluster to the Illumio Core PCE.
 Let's get to it.

 ## Summary of Tasks: